mackay218/Movie-Collection-Project/README.md

 - Feel free to deviate from this list and add features of your own

 - favorites database and view
+- dynamically add individual movie pages
+    - possibley easier to do modals

+- 3rd view html page for search function, search all movies or limit to genre, seach    by name, release date or run time

+- sort all movies page by release date, run time, alphabetical order etc.

+## CHECKLIST

 - [x] install node express, pg, and angularjs